 - Assessment reports for special education eligibility: Practicum students must complete 2 comprehensive evaluation reports for varying referral questions, including 1 psychological evaluation (to consider Emotional Disturbance or Other Health Impairment for ADHD) and 1 Autism evaluation.
 These reports should also include cognitive and achievement testing conducted by the practicum student to rule out a Specific Learning Disability.
 Practicum students should complete the evaluation with the support of the supervisor and participate in the ARD/IEP meeting to share results with parents and school staff.
 These reports must be submitted and all confidential information should be redacted.

-Domain 2: Consultation and Collaboration: School psychologists have knowledge of varied methods of consultation, collaboration, and communication applicable to individuals, families, groups, and systems and used to promote effective implementation of services.
-As part of a systematic and comprehensive process of effective decision making and problem solving that permeates all aspects of service delivery, school psychologists demonstrate skills to consult, collaborate, and communicate effectively with others during design, implementation, and evaluation of services and programs.
+Domain 2: Consultation and Collaboration: School psychologists understand varied models and strategies of consultation and collaboration applicable to individuals, families, groups, and systems, as well as methods to promote effective implementation of services.
+As part of a systematic and comprehensive process of effective decision-making and problem solving that permeates all aspects of service delivery, school psychologists demonstrate skills to consult, collaborate, and communicate effectively with others.

 Example/Required Artifacts for Domain 2: